-Action # Title Description Total Funds Contributing To support our Long Term English Learners we will be supporting language objectives in ELA, Math, Science and Social Studies to support language acquisition, along with providing writing support using WRITE strategies.
+Action # Title Description Total Funds Contributing To support our Long-Term English Learners, we will be supporting language objectives in ELA, Math, Science and Social Studies to support language acquisition, along with providing writing support using WRITE strategies.
 All sites will offer enriched STEAM programs to ensure every student has access to high-quality science, technology, engineering, arts, and mathematics education.
 1.5 Access to Technology/Digital Citizenship The Instructional Technology department is committed to enhancing the district's Technology Plan, ensuring that it incorporates cutting-edge strategies aligned with our learning goals and outcomes.
-Our focus remains on providing students and staff with up-to-date technology that supports their educational journey effectively.
-To enhance cybersecurity measures, we will undertake firewall and server upgrades to bolster network infrastructure.
+Our focus remains on providing students and staff with up-to-date technology that supports their educational journey effectively. \$848,027.00 Yes To enhance cybersecurity measures, we will undertake firewall and server upgrades to bolster network infrastructure.
 Additionally, we will implement new tools to conduct comprehensive tests for network vulnerabilities, ensuring a robust defense against potential threats.
 Our dedication to student access remains unwavering, particularly for our unduplicated students, including English language learners, socioeconomically disadvantaged, foster youth, and homeless students.
 We will prioritize equitable access to devices and connectivity, such as Chromebooks and hotspots both in the classroom and at home, thereby ensuring equal access to digital curriculum and resources.
 We continue our technology refresh program.
 Emphasizing digital citizenship and proficient technology use, we will integrate these principles into our classrooms, libraries, and STEAM Labs.
-Furthermore, we will provide training on leveraging Artificial Intelligence effectively to enhance student learning, enabling us to monitor student progress in real-time and deliver timely feedback-ultimately contributing to the academic success of students. \$484,900.00 Yes
+Furthermore, we will provide training on leveraging Artificial Intelligence effectively to enhance student learning, enabling us to monitor student progress in real-time and deliver timely feedback-ultimately contributing to the academic success of students.

 Action # Title Description Total Funds Contributing 1.6 Access to a Broad Course of Study Students will benefit from a robust and inclusive course of study encompassing core subject areas such as English language arts, mathematics, social science, visual and performing arts, health, and physical education.
 This comprehensive approach extends to tailored programs and services designed specifically for socioeconomically disadvantaged pupils- English learners, homeless, foster youth, and students with disabilities.
 In alignment with this commitment, the district will: • Sustain its offering of schools of choice, including a dual language academy and a virtual/home school option. • Ensure the presence of credentialed physical education teachers and PE assistants to deliver PE instruction to TK-6 students, affording classroom teachers dedicated planning time to support primarily unduplicated students struggling to meet standards. • Integrate visual and performing arts instruction through immersive experiences facilitated by STEAM Labs and strategic partnerships.
-As well as building on our LCFF by enhancing our VAPA opportunities at our schools through electives, and an elementary wheel supported by Prop 28.
-Each school will develop a VAPA site plan and incorporated it in their SPSAs. • Provide avenues for advanced mathematics exploration, such as robotics and coding initiatives. • Foster real-world problem-solving and project-based learning opportunities, including immersive environmental education experiences in authentic settings facilitated through community partnerships and programs like the DeLuz Outdoor Education School. • Prioritize interdisciplinary and captivating STEAM learning experiences, alongside personalized teaching and learning approaches that weave together students' interests, strengths, and values.
-Our strategies will involve forging community partnerships to enhance visual and performing arts opportunities, establishing STEAM Labs staffed with certificated teachers to affer hands on learning accompany to the staffed with certificated teachers to affer hands on learning accomp \$3,195,153.00 Yes
+As well as building on our LCFF by enhancing VAPA opportunities at our schools through electives, and an elementary wheel supported by Prop 28.
+Each school will develop a VAPA site plan and incorporated it in their SPSAs. • Provide avenues for advanced mathematics exploration, such as robotics and coding initiatives • Foster real-world problem-solving and project-based learning opportunities, including immersive environmental education experiences in authentic settings facilitated through community partnerships and programs like the DeLuz Outdoor Education School. • Prioritize interdisciplinary and captivating STEAM learning experiences, alongside personalized teaching and learning approaches that weave together students' interests, strengths, and values.
+Our strategies will involve forging community partnerships to enhance \$3,065,757.00 Yes